MartinWeindel/presto-kudu/README.md

   other Kudu clients for this case.

 ## Build
 The Presto-Kudu connector is a standard Maven project.
-Simply run the following command from the project root directory:
+Under Linux, simply run the following command from the project root directory:

 ```bash
 mvn -DskipTests clean package
 ```

+Building the package under Windows is currently not supported, as the maven-presto-plugin has an open issue with Windows.

 To run the build with tests, it is assumed that Kudu master server (and at least one Kudu tablet server) runs on localhost.